 - Loss of income or ability to work

 If a patient dies from their infection, family members may be entitled to compensation for the wrongful death of their loved one, including:

 - Conscious pain and suffering of a loved one prior to death

 - Pain, suffering, and mental anguish from the loss of a loved one

 Patients who have suffered severe infections from Bair Hugger warming blankets, as well as the families of those who have died as a result of complications with the device, are encouraged to seek the advice of a Georgia Bair Hugger lawsuit attorney to learn more about their rights and remedies.

-For more information, contact the Georgia Injury Attorney Group for more information.
-You can fill out the form on this page, call us at the number listed at the top of the page, or email us at email@example.com.
+For more information, contact Attorney Group for Georgia for more information.
+You can fill out the form on this page, call us at the number listed at the top of the page, or email us at [email protected].

 When you contact us, an attorney will follow up with you to speak with you about your case or answer questions that you might have.
 There is no cost or obligation to speak with us, and any information you provide will be kept confidential.

 Please note that the law limits the time you have to pursue a claim for an injury.
 If you think you have a case, you should not delay taking action.

 See our Frequently Asked Questions page for more information, and contact Attorney Group for Georgia today.